-Being charged with theft can be more complex than you might thing, and the laws for theft in New Jersey are nuanced and expansive.
-New Jersey theft laws cover everything from theft of services, credit card theft, identity theft, to shoplifting.
+Being charged with theft in Cape May can be more complex than you might think, and the laws for theft in New Jersey are nuanced and expansive.
+The state’s theft laws cover everything from theft of services, credit card theft, identity theft, to shoplifting.
 The key that distinguishes the degrees of theft in New Jersey is the value of the property involved.
-As a potential defendant in a New Jersey theft case, it is important to understand the implications of these degrees and their potential penalties.
+As a potential defendant in a Cape May theft case, it is important to understand the implications of these degrees and their potential penalties.
 General theft charges are addressed in section N.J.S.A.
 2C:20-3 of the New Jersey Criminal Code, which reads:

 A person is guilty of theft if he unlawfully takes, or exercises unlawful control over, movable property of another with the purpose to deprive him thereof.